 We survey manufacturers to find out about their range of models, check market sales information and also check for any member requests to test specific models.
 From this information we put together a final list that goes to our buyers.
 They then head out to the retailers and purchase each product, just as a normal consumer would.
 We do this so we can be sure they are the same as any consumer would find them and not 'tweaked' in any way.
 The air fryer market in Australia is fairly small, so we've tested the majority of air fryers that are currently available for purchase.

-Our kitchen lab puts air fryers through their paces by conducting three main cooking tests to assess their performance:
+Our kitchen lab puts air fryers through their paces by conducting five cooking tests to assess their performance:

 Crumbed chicken – 400g of frozen crumbed chicken breast nuggets.

 Frozen chips – 500g of frozen thick-cut chips with half a tablespoon of rice bran oil.

 We've added new tests to make our results more relevant for those who use their air fryers for more than frozen foods.
 These new tests haven't been performed on all the models, so they aren't integrated into the overall score, but displayed in the comparison table for newly tested models.
 The three extra tests are: